This website is best viewed in a browser that supports web standards.

 Skip to content or, if you would rather, Skip to navigation.

-The Client Computing Personal Computer Specialists and Technicians provide on-site support free of charge to faculty and staff for their university-owned desktop computer, printer, scanner or projector and connectivity to the Northwest network via university-owned cables, etc., within university offices and classrooms.
+The CC Personal Computer Specialists and Technicians provide on-site support free of charge to faculty and staff for their university-owned desktop computer, printer, scanner or projector and connectivity to the Northwest network via university-owned cables, etc., within university offices and classrooms.
 Software support, however, is typically restricted to standardized university software.

 On-site support for non-university provided desktop computers within faculty or staff offices is limited to configuration support only.
 A nominal fee will be charged for this service.